cmss13-devs/cmss13/.github/CONTRIBUTING.md

     - Try to get secondary maintainer approval before merging if you are able to.
   - PRs with empty commits intended to generate a changelog.
 - Do not merge PRs that contain content from the [banned content list](./CONTRIBUTING.md#banned-content).
+- Do not merge PRs that contain balance changes without GA approval.
+Exceptions include:
+  - Any PR that has been un-reviewed by a GA for 7 days.
+- Do not remove the DNM label that another Maintainer has applied.
+Exceptions include:
+  - GAs removing a DNM label placed by a Maintainer for Balance/Design reasons

 These are not steadfast rules as maintainers are expected to use their best judgement when operating.

 Our team is entirely voluntary, as such we extend our thanks to maintainers, issue managers, and contributors alike for helping keep the project alive.

 </details>

+### Staff Tools and Major Rule changing PR’s

+PR’s that affect staff tools/major rules rewrite (adding/removing/editing etc.) requires certain Head Staff oversight and can be blocked from being merged.
+The Head Maintainer must be informed about why so a discussion can be had.
+The Host makes a final decision if the PR is to be merged after changes have been implemented stemming from the discussion.

 ### Issue Managers